YWMKerman/AfterSolarSystem/readme.md

 ***
-# ***Author's Words：
+# ***Author's Words：***
 ***This is an "Eternal Light Project" plan.
 You can think of it as a tombstone.
 The Everlasting Light Project was created by a transgender woman who suffered from severe depression and didn't want to be forgotten soon after her death.
-She is Snow
+She is Snow***

-**Finally, I wish you a happy game**